 - Final tips for driving in Iceland in winter

-What to know when driving in Iceland in winter
+What to know when driving in Iceland in February

-In what follows, I’ll go over some of the most important things you need to know about travel around Iceland by car in winter, as well as how to make sure you get a good rental car.
+In what follows, I'll go over some of the most important things you need to know about driving in Iceland in winter, as well as how to make sure you rent a good car for your road trip.

 Let’s start with the most obvious question.
-If driving around Iceland is harder in winter, why bother doing it at all?
-Wouldn’t it make more sense to take your Iceland road trip at a different time of year, in the summer?
-For better weather, maybe – although that’s never a given in Iceland.
+If driving in Iceland in winter is harder, why bother doing it at all?
+Wouldn’t it make more sense to take your Iceland road trip at a different time of year, in the summer maybe?
+For better weather and better driving conditions, maybe – although that's never a given in Iceland.
 But for everything else, winter is the season for planning a trip to Iceland

-There are so many reasons why Iceland is utterly magical in the winter, but I’ll stick with some of the most compelling.
+There are so many reasons why it's utterly magical to visit Iceland in the winter, but I’ll stick with some of the most compelling.

 The more darkness you have per day, the more likely you are to spot the Northern Lights and the brighter they will shine when you do find them.